 I am, for example, a published Poet.
 I really do not care to critique Poetry.
 But I will certainly review any work or genre, regardless of my familiarity or comfort with any aspect of it.
 I feel much more comfortable reviewing, for instance, Poetry than critiquing it.
 Why?

 I will review it because I am a reader.
 (Ah, you're catching on!)

 I am not a snobbish reader, but rather a “generalist” who will read anything, so long as one word follows another.
-I read encyclopediae, dictionaries, textbooks, fiction, non-fiction, ewspapers, magazines, technical journals, blogs, forums, websites, and any other place where words live.
+I read encyclopedias, dictionaries, textbooks, fiction, non-fiction, newspapers, magazines, technical journals, blogs, forums, websites, recipes, bottle labels, billboards and any other place where words live.

 I am a voracious and appreciative reader.
 When I review the work of another writer, it is as an expectant and grateful reader.
 While there are forms that I know well and feel comfortable with, there are many others to which I am (at best) an alien interloper.
 I know my skills and my expertise.
 My experience has taught me that, until I gain mastery over a particular form, type, or genre of writing, it is best to review it and not critique it.
 In my arsenal (er...
 I mean toolbox) there are tools which I can name with my eyes closed, simply by touching them.
 There are tools which serve a very unique and particular purpose which I may never have touched for the first time.

 It is up to me to know the difference.
 My failure to do so can make me look like a total jerk!
 It can also make me look stupid as a reviewer.
 My credibility as a reviewer stands on my ability to provide useful insight as a thoughtful and informed reader to the author.
 Hopefully that insight will be shared with other potential readers.
 Someone (going to the extreme now) may follow my reviews religiously and be introduced to an author for the first time.
 My philosophy of reviewing tells me to have them never regret the trip.